blocoio/faker/README.md

 Generates fake data for testing or populating a development database.
 Run your tests with realistic data like names, emails, dates, countries...

-A Kotlin port of the [Faker ruby gem](https://github.com/stympy/faker/).
+A Kotlin port of the [Faker ruby gem](https://github.com/stympy/faker/) that's suitable to use in Android development.
-The goal was to reuse their locale data files.
+The goal is to reuse their locale data files without changes.

 [![Release](https://img.shields.io/github/release/blocoio/faker.svg?label=maven)](https://jitpack.io/#blocoio/faker)